Uncover the Passion

 Set up a meeting

 Once you’ve identified a potential mentor, ask to meet and discuss a possible mentoring relationship.
 Asking for mentoring is an important step to make certain you’re both clear on the terms.
-This meeting should take place somewhere that is mutually comfortable and where you can speak in confidence.
+This meeting should take place somewhere that is mutually comfortable and where you can speak with confidence.

 Be clear with your mentor.
 Once you’ve found someone who agrees to be your mentor, make sure you share the same commitment to your expectations.
 Be clear on the time required and the availability of your mentor, and establish a regular meeting schedule with topics you’d like to discuss.

 To sum up, whatever road you take just to make sure you keep on improving and that you inject passion back into your lessons.

 Teacher Daniel 🙂